 The trichome gland will experience a few changes during the drying process.
 The most noticable is a loss of the extremely pungent smell.
 This is due to a loss of the most temperature sensitive terpenes, or hydrocarbon compounds that produce each cultivar's unique aroma.
 Studies have found that upwards of 30% of monoterpenes, or terpenes with two isoprene units — as opposed to the three isoprene units of sesquiterpenes, four isoprene units of diterpenes, and so on — produced during the flowering phase are lost in the drying process.
 Additionally, when cannabis is dried, terpene compounds are oxidized, and the terpene technically becomes a terpenoid.

-Once the initial drying is complete, it’s time to finish trimming and manicuring your bud.
+Once the initial drying is complete, it's time to finish trimming and manicuring your bud.
 Cannabis is typically trimmed to remove the excess sugar leaves that, while consumable, have a smaller concentration of trichomes than the flower and can be harsh when smoked.
+Sugar leaves aren't normally discarded, however, as they are excellent for making edibles or concentrates.

 Begin trimming by holding your colas by a stem and gently cutting away any sugar leaves and stems that surround the buds.
 This is a very delicate process that requires attention to detail.
-Ideally, this is done over a screen to collect and trichomes that may break off the plant.
+Ideally, this is done over a screen to collect any trichomes that may break off the plant.
 Take extreme care when handling your bud.
 Every moment of contact can result in trichome loss or damage.
 Whenever possible, hold your plants and branches by the end of the stem.

 While most cultivators trim their cannabis after drying, some prefer to trim while the plant is still wet.
 When cannabis is trimmed immediately after harvesting, the leaves are still full of chlorophyll, which may lead to a persistent grass-like aroma.
 Trimming the plant once it has lost most of its moisture is the more traditional approach.